Cyprus confirms gold sale an option in bailout, eases controls

 Earlier a central bank spokeswoman said the sale of gold reserves had to be approved by the board of the central bank, and it was not presently on the board's agenda.

-Gold on Thursday fell to its lowest since April 5 at $1,553.10 an ounce and was at $1,557.51 by 1:44 p.m.
-British time, broadly unchanged on the day.
+Gold on Thursday fell to its lowest since April 5 at $1,553.10 an ounce and was at $1,557.51 by 8:44 p.m.
+EDT, broadly unchanged on the day.
 On Wednesday gold had posted its biggest one-day fall since February 20, accelerating losses after news of the Cyprus gold sale plan.

 The document said Cypriot authorities were "committed" to sell excess amounts of gold reserves.
 Cyprus's central bank February accounts showed the island had gold reserves worth 563.4 million euros.